Final Changes to the Fair Labor Standards Act (FLSA) Announced

 - The law does not require that newly overtime-eligible workers be converted to hourly pay status.

-individual basis if they engage in interstate commerce or in the production of
+- Even if the organization is not covered on an enterprise basis, individual employees within the organization can be covered on an individual basis if they engage in interstate commerce or in the production of goods for interstate commerce.

 How Can Non-Profits and Governments Mitigate the Impacts of this Ruling?